BionDong/worm-locomotion-feature-analysis/worm curvature analysis/ReadMe.txt

 * https://github.com/BionDong/worm-locomotion-feature-analysis
 *
 * NOTE: If you use any portion of this code in your research, kindly cite:
-* Dong, Xianke, Pengfei Song, and Xinyu Liu.
+* [1] Xianke Dong, Pengfei Song, and Xinyu Liu.
 "An Automated
 * Microfluidic System for Morphological Measurement and Size-Based
 * Sorting of C. Elegans."
-IEEE transactions on nanobioscience (2019).
+IEEE transactions on nanobioscience (2019), *
-* and our following works on C. elegans microrobot.
+* and our following works on C. elegans light-driven microrobot:
+* [2] Xianke Dong, Sina Kheiri, Yangning Lu, Zhaoyi Xu, Mei Zhen,
+* Xinyu Liu, "Toward a living soft microrobot through optogenetic
+* locomotion control of Caenorhabditis elegans."
+Science Robotics 6,
+* eabe3950 (2021).

 */

 /*